Journey-Powered Judaism

 Founder and Executive Director

 Nadav is a passionate seeker and educator.
 On his journey toward purposeful living, Nadav adventured through thick forests, abundant farms, diverse modes of spiritual practice, and into the richness of Jewish text and tradition.
 While studying for his BA in Philosophy at McGill University and subsequently receiving his degree in education from Herzog College in Israel, Nadav led countless outdoor adventures and farming immersives with Camp Ramah in the Rockies, Justifi, and Teva to name a few.
-The powerful intersection between wilderness and Jewish practice inspired Nadav to found Lech-Lecha in 2017 and he has found great joy in facilitating genuine encounters with self and others, creation and Hashem ever since.
+The powerful intersection between wilderness and Jewish practice inspired Nadav to found Lech-Lecha in 2019 and he has found great joy in facilitating genuine encounters with self and others, creation and Hashem ever since.
+To inquire about any of our programs or events, feel free to email him directly at [email protected]

 Founder and Executive Director

 Nadav is a passionate seeker and educator.
 On his journey toward purposeful living, Nadav adventured through thick forests, abundant farms, diverse modes of spiritual practice, and into the richness of Jewish text and tradition.
 While studying for his BA in Philosophy at McGill University and subsequently receiving his degree in education from Herzog College in Israel, Nadav led countless outdoor adventures and farming immersives with Camp Ramah in the Rockies, Justifi, and Teva to name a few.
-The powerful intersection between wilderness and Jewish practice inspired Nadav to found Lech-Lecha in 2017 and he has found great joy in facilitating genuine encounters with self and others, creation and Hashem ever since.
+The powerful intersection between wilderness and Jewish practice inspired Nadav to found Lech-Lecha in 2019 and he has found great joy in facilitating genuine encounters with self and others, creation and Hashem ever since.
+To inquire about any of our programs or events, feel free to email him directly at [email protected]

 Sashya Clark

-Sashya is a Creative Entrepreneur from the Midwest, who seems to consistently have spiritual encounters outside, usually near a body of water.
-Prior to joining Lech-Lecha, she successfully launched three businesses of her own, and has spent many years serving various organizations during times of growth and transition, including a recent rebrand of her local synagogue's religious school.
+Sashya is a strategic partner and creative from the Midwest, who has spent many years serving various organizations during growth and transition, including a recent rebrand of her local synagogue's religious school.
 As a perennial understudy of life and nature, she is consistently captivated by encountering G-d hiding among the bushes of circumstance.
-An avid reader, she currently spends most days pondering the deeper connections in the words of Torah, keeping up with the Daf Yomi, writing, homeschooling her three boys, strengthening the local Jewish community, and trout fishing Iowa's Driftless Area streams with her husband, Ben.
+An avid reader, she currently spends most days trying to keep up with the Daf Yomi, and her three boys, writing, strengthening the local Jewish community, and fishing Iowa's Driftless Area trout streams with her Bashert, Ben.
+She is excited to join Lech-Lecha in this happy pairing of adventure and meaningful Jewish connection!
+You can reach her at [email protected]